-If you’re a regular user of the Refill app you’ll have noticed we’ve been working really hard to make a few key changes that will now make your refills go that one step further to helping our planet.
+If you’re a regular user of the Refill app you’ll have noticed we’ve been working really hard to make a few key changes.
+The changes will now make your refills go that one step further to helping our planet.

-The Refill app initially launched in 2016 and now has over 80,000 downloads and 14,000 Refill Stations signed up including railway stations, airports and high street chains such as Costa, Starbucks and Wetherspoons.
-If all our Refill stations are used just ONCE a day, together we’re stopping around 4 million plastic bottles at source in a year!
+The Refill app initially launched in 2016 and it now has over 80,000 downloads.
+14,000 Refill Stations are signed up including railway stations, airports and high street chains such as Costa, Starbucks and Wetherspoons.
+If Refill stations are used just ONCE a day, it stops 4 million plastic bottles reaching landfill in a year!

-To those of you who haven’t heard of the app (where have you been hiding?!) it’s totally free to download and works by connecting people who are looking for water with thousands of local business, transport hubs and public spaces where they can Refill for free reducing the need for people to buy single-use plastic water bottles.
+To those of you who haven’t heard of the app (where have you been hiding?!), it’s totally free to download.
+It works by connecting people who are looking for water with thousands of local business, transport hubs, and public spaces.
+There they can Refill for free which reduces the need for people to buy single-use plastic water bottles.

-In the UK we buy over 13 billion plastic bottles annually and the average person in the UK will use around 150 plastic water bottles every year.
-We are lucky to have some of the best quality tap water in the world — and with the Refill
+In the UK we buy over 13 billion plastic bottles annually.
+The average person in the UK will use around 150 plastic water bottles every year.
+We are lucky to have some of the best quality tap water in the world.
+Now with the Refill

 All you need to do is open the map and it will show you where your local Refill Stations are.
-Then you just need to pop in, fill up your bottle and register your refill to measure your impact.
-As well as improving some of its core functions, such as the map, we have added a few extra features that we plan to continue improving on.
+Then you just need to pop in, fill up your bottle, and register your refill to measure your impact.
+Improving some of its core functions, such as the map, we have also added a few extra features that we plan to continue improving on.

 Make your Refills count

-Through the new Refill app, you’ll now be able to build your own personal profile to measure the environmental impact your actions — giving yourself a well-deserved high-five!
-By logging your refills you’ll see the number of bottles you’ve saved, the carbon emissions saved from plastic production and how much you’ve raised to go towards future plastic reducing projects from City to Sea.
+Through the Refill app, you can build your own personal profile to measure the environmental impact of your actions.
+By logging your refills you’ll see the number of bottles you’ve saved, and the carbon emissions saved from plastic production.
+As well as how much you’ve raised to go towards future plastic reducing projects from City to Sea.

 13 pence for a tap of your finger

-For every Refill logged in the app 13 pence will be donated to Refill by our generous partners (kicking off with Water UK) to help fund City to Sea’s vital campaigning work to tackle plastic pollution at
+For every Refill logged in the app 13 pence will be donated to Refill by our generous partners (kicking off with Water UK).
+That will help fund City to Sea’s vital campaigning work to tackle plastic pollution at the

 Why 13 pence?